 The funder’s guidelines will usually indicate the funding distribution schedule.
 Since each funding source is different, the time from grant application submission until notification will vary.
-Each foundation has its own timeline, with Federal and State funding guides usually announced on their website.

 The chance of winning a grant can vary depending on how many people apply and the caliber of your proposal.
 These odds do increase with the more grants you apply for, so don’t expect to put all your eggs in one basket.